Persistent sheaf Laplacians: Experiments

-For a comparison, the results of constant sheaves are presented.
-In Figure \ref{square_p=0_++++}, the circle occurred in both sheaf and constant sheaf spectra.
-For $p=0.2$, no circle occurred in both sheaf and constant sheaf spectra as shown in Figure \ref{square_p=0.2_++++}.

 Figure \ref{square_+++-} gives a case where one of the four nodes flips its charge from 1 to -1.
-We observe that the change of signs of charges seems not to affect spectra of persistent sheaf Laplacians, though eigenspaces are different.
+We observe that the change of signs of $q_i$ does not affect the results, though the eigenspaces of Laplacians will be different.

 For the trapezoid structures, we see patterns very similar those of squares expect for additional complexity reflecting the geometry.
 In both types of geometries, there are certain similarity and difference between the spectra of sheaves and constant sheaves, indicating these methods may complement in practical applications.